rhize-labs/otter/README.md

 ## 📊 Performance

-MelisDB is designed for high performance, especially in write-heavy scenarios:
+OtterDB is designed for high performance, especially in write-heavy scenarios:

 - **Write Performance**: Optimized for sequential writes to value log
 - **Read Performance**: Fast random reads with efficient key lookup